Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 For decades, the Eastern conference has been stronger and more competitive compared to its counterpart.
-Therefore, roughly 100 points, i.e. at least 50 Wins (ignoring Overtime losses) are needed to secure a playoff spot.
+Therefore, roughly 100 points, i.e., at least 50 Wins (ignoring Overtime losses), are needed to secure a playoff spot.
 Injuries are a common occurrence in the NHL with some players more injury prone than others.
 Thus, with the goal of making the playoffs a player needs to play at least 60.98% of the season to make a meaningful impact on the team.